 COMMITTED TO THE POWER OF FILM

 Film is a powerful tool in communicating ideas.
 Through film, students learn to formulate their own opinions about global, socio-economic, and environmental issues.
 This free program has been an integral part of our organization since its inception.
-The 2019 Reel Learning school program reached a record 1,609 students and teachers in La Plata County public school districts and in alternative schools.
+The 202 Reel Learning School Program reached 1,799 students and teachers in La Plata County public school districts and in alternative schools.
 By screening compelling films and offering Q&A sessions with filmmakers, students are introduced to a new level of media experience and art appreciation.
-Our goal for the 2020 program is to expand the program to serve students in the Bayfield School District.
+Our goal for the 2023 program is to, once again, reach students in all La Plata County school districts.

 FOUR CORNERS FILM OFFICE